What Is Safety Posture in Aviation SMS

-Aviation service providers should be aware what is level of risk is and isn’t acceptable.
-In other words, when you perform a risk assessment on a safety concern, what amount of risk requires mitigating actions, and what amount of risk required no actions?
+Aviation service providers should be aware of what level of risk is and isn’t acceptable.
+In other words, when you perform a risk assessment on a safety concern, what amount of risk requires mitigating actions, and what amount of risk requires no actions?
 What amount of risk is acceptable.

 Because of this, your organization probably falls into one of the following categories: